Pakistani Taliban overpower guards, seize police center

 Few other details emerged about the takeover, which apparently happened while police were interrogating the Taliban detainees, according to Mohammad Ali Saif, a spokesman for the provincial government.

 Saif said the place was surrounded and that officials were trying to negotiate with the hostage-takers.
-He said an operation was underway but did not elaborate.
+However, he said the “government will not accept any demands of the terrorists” who were being asked by authorities to surrender.
+Saif earlier said an operation was underway but did not elaborate.

 The officials said some soldiers were also among the hostages.
 There were concerns that the military could storm the facility if negotiations fail.
 In a video message circulating on social media, the hostage-takers threatened to kill the officers if their safe passage was not arranged.